Religion - Religious Beliefs

 and helps to spread the doctrine of another.

-you want to get closer to God, then learn the worlds most
+bring you closer to God.
+Learn the worlds most valuable knowledge.

 "God is not an old man in